hdtodd/rtl_watch/README.md

 ## Known Issues

-The current version of Python Paho-MQTT is v2 on MacOS Sonoma with Python v3.12.4, and it is v1.6 on RaspiOS 6.6 Bookworm with Python v3.11.2 as installed with apt-get/pip3.
-Paho-MQTT v2 broke the callback invocation for v1.  `rtl_watch` has a workaround (invokes v1 compatibility on a v2 system), but v2 issues a deprecation warning.  `rtl_watch` will be updated to use v2 invocation when the RaspiOS Paho-MQTT library has been updated to v2.

 When using HTTP streaming as the connection protocol, there may be a delay between pressing the Quit button and actual termination of the program as threads terminate themselves.

 >[!NOTE]